sxsw/rfm/README.md

 ## Working with "classic" Rfm features

 All of Rfm's original features and functions are available as they were before, though some low-level functionality has changed slightly.
+See the documentation for each module & class for the specifics on low-level methods and functionality.

 ### Connecting